 Webroot has been around since 1997, but Webroot’s VPN is relatively new, and the company is pushing it as a pairing companion to its antivirus software.

 The great news is — Webroot WiFi Security VPN is a solid choice for streaming.
-Though a basic VPN, I was pleasantly surprised that Webroot WiFi Security could unblock Netflix, Amazon Prime Video, BBC iPlayer, and Disney+.
+Though it’s a basic VPN, we were pleasantly surprised that it worked with Netflix, Amazon Prime Video, BBC iPlayer, and Disney+.

 On top of that, it has excellent security features.
 The VPN has top-notch encryption (AES 256-bit) and uses the most reliable OpenVPN protocol.
 Also, it has a kill switch that stops your connection if your VPN temporarily disconnects and IP leak protection that keeps your real identity safe.